← Back to settlement blog

 Settlement FAQs

-What is the Nationwide robocalls class action settlement about?
+What is the deadline for $1.4M Nationwide robocalls class action settlement?

 Official Filing Links